Multiple Testing and Variable Selection along the path of the Least Angle Regression

-Another recent issue is controling {\it False Discovery Rate} (FDR) in high-dimensional setting, as for instance in \cite{barber2015controlling} and references therein; or the {\it Joint family-wise Error Rate} as in \cite{blanchard2017post} and references therein.
-In this paper, we investigate the consecutive {\it spacings} of knots of the LAR as testing statistics and we prove an exact FDR control using a Benjamini–Hochberg procedure~\cite{benjamini1995controlling} in the orthogonal design case, see Section~\ref{sec:FDR}.
-Our proof (see Appendix~\ref{proof:yoFDR}) is based on the {\it Weak Positive Regression Dependency} (WPRDS), the reader may consult \cite{blanchard2008two} or the survey \cite{roquain2010type}, and {\it Knothe-Rosemblatt transport}, see for instance \cite[Sec.2.3, P.67]{santambrogio2015optimal} or \cite[P.20]{villani2008optimal}, which is based on conditional quantile transforms.
+Simultaneous controls of confidence intervals independently of the selection procedure have been studied under the concept of {\it post-selection constants} as introduced in~\cite{berk2013valid} and studied for instance in~\cite{bachoc2018post}.
+Asymptotic confidence intervals can be build using the {\it de-sparsified LASSO}, the reader may refer to~\cite[Chapter 5]{van2016estimation} and references therein.
+We also point a recent study~\citep{javanmard2019false} of the FDR control as the sample size tends to infinity using {\it de-biased LASSO}, which has been implemented in Section~\ref{sec:simulated}.
+Asymptotic FDR control has been studied in~\cite{barber2015controlling} and references therein, which has been implemented in Section~\ref{sec:simulated}.
+Let us point recent control of the {\it Joint family-wise Error Rate} as in~\cite{blanchard2017post} and references therein.
+Following these lines of work, one may ask: \begin{itemize} \item[\bf{[Q6]}] {\it Can we provide {multiple} Spacing Tests with a controlled False Discovery Rate (FDR)?} \end{itemize} To the best of our knowledge, this paper is the first to study the joint law and an exact control of multiple spacing tests of LARS knots in a non-asymptotic frame, see Sections~\ref{subsec:main} and~\ref{sec:FDR}.
+We investigate the consecutive spacings of the knots of the LARS as test statistics and we prove an exact FDR control using a Benjamini–Hochberg procedure~\citep{benjamini1995controlling} in the orthogonal design case, see Theorem~\ref{thm:independentTest} and Section~\ref{sec:FDR}.
+Our proof (see Appendix~\ref{proof:yoFDR}) is based on the {\it Weak Positive Regression Dependency} (WPRDS), the reader may consult~\cite{blanchard2008two} or the survey~\cite{roquain2010type}, and {\it Knothe-Rosemblatt transport}, see for instance~\cite[Sec.2.3, Page 67]{santambrogio2015optimal} or~\cite[Page 20]{villani2008optimal}, which is based on conditional quantile transforms.